 These Steps Can Help Minimize the Risk of Nursing Home Abuse

 As with all other types of negligence, there is no way for families to completely prevent their loved ones from becoming victims.
 There are, however, certain steps you can take to help minimize the risk.

 - Choosing a nursing home: Before you choose a nursing home, look into the organization’s history and conduct some basic investigation.
 Have there been numerous complaints?
 What is the resident to healthcare provider ratio?
 Is the facility clean?
 Do the staff members seem friendly when they do not know they are being watched?

 - Bedsores and pressure sores: Medicare has determined that bedsores and pressure sores are “never events,” which means they should never happen.
 There is no excuse for a nursing home to neglect its residents to the point where these sores develop.
-Discuss with the provider what they do to ensure prevention of bedsores.
+Discuss with the provider what they do to ensure the prevention of bedsores.